 Anonymized data and samples are initially single or double coded but the link between the subjects' identifiers and the unique code(s) is subsequently deleted.
 Once the link has been deleted, it is no longer possible to trace the data and samples back to individual subjects through the coding key(s).
 Anonymization is intended to prevent subject re-identification.
 (Guidance for Industry: E15 Definitions for Genomic Biomarkers, Pharmacogenomics, Pharmacogenetics, Genomic Data and Sample Coding Categories.
 FDA April 2008).

-Someone in a senior position who is authorized to commit to procurements or the allocation of resources.
+A senior person with given authority to commit to procurements or the allocation of resources.
 The particular titles vary widely between institutions.

 Standard operating procedures that are considered state-of-the-science consistent with all applicable ethical, legal, and policy statutes, regulations, and guidelines.
 (NCI Best Practices working definition)